 What is Trap Neuter Return (TNR)?

-We can all agree there are too many cats, especially cats that live outside and are considered “feral”.
+We can all agree there are too many cats, especially cats that live outside and are considered community cats or “feral”.
 Feral kitties have had no human contact, don’t wish to have any and have always lived outside.
 When the kittens are caught early enough, they can be socialized in foster homes and adopted out.
-But these once feral kittens take homes away from all the other social cats and kittens already in shelters needing homes.
+But these once feral kittens take homes away from all the other social cats and kittens already in shelters that need homes too!

 Certainly, people could instead choose to kill the cats, but it is far more expensive and does not work.
 Cats are territorial animals, when they are removed from the colony, new ones move in and breed to capacity.
 So, simply put, if you remove the cats, more will move in.

 TNR stops the cycle of reproduction.
 The San Diego Department of Animal Control showed a decrease of almost 50% in the number of cats intake after starting a TNR program.
 Spay/neuter reduces undesirable behaviors, such as yowling, fighting and spraying, which also reduces the number of complaint calls made to animal control and the number of healthy feral cats euthanized.

 How can All About Animals Help Me?

 All About Animals holds monthly TNR training workshops to teach and empower you to start TNRing the cats in your area.
 Once you have taken the class you are entitled to major spay/neuter discounts for all ferals: $25 each.
 This includes sterilization, mandatory ear tip and a rabies vaccine (rabies vaccine for cats 12 weeks and older).
 This workshop teaches the best practices in management and trapping.
 Gain access to the benefits of our TNR program, including the discounted feral cat spay/neuter, trap loans and networking.